 Since 2000 the HEDIR has had a policy to prevent unsolicited advertising.
 All jobs must be approved by the HEDIR to be sent over the HEDIR.
 The HEDIR works with HPCareer.net’s Michaela Conley in job advertisements.
 For more information, contact Michaela at email@example.com or go to http://hedir.hpcareer.net.

 The HEDIR is a vehicle for health educators to promote ideas, solicit ideas and encourage people to participate in various events.
 Many of these events are free, however increasingly, more such events are charging for participation.
 Over the past few years there has been an increase in a number of for-profit initiatives that have been posted over the HEDIR.
 Charges to participate in such endeavors often range from $25 to $250.
 It is not the attempt of the HEDIR to thwart promoting such events over the HEDIR, however the fact that such agencies are charging a registration fee warrants a change in advertising policies.
 On the other hand, charging may drive away agencies who are interested in promoting their project, so the HEDIR needs to balance the fine line between allowing limited advertising and not allowing people to promote important programs.

 With the above in mind, the following fee structure exist:

 Always welcomed to promote over the HEDIR.

 EVENTS CHARGING A FEE

-There are two categories.
-If your event charges less than a $100 for the event, the fee is $100 or registration passes equaling or exceeding $100 in value.
-For example, if you are charging $25.00 for an event, the organization will either be charged $100 or asked for four passes (those passes are then given at the discretion of the HEDIR director–most often given to students to use).
+- If your event charges less than a $100 for the event, the fee is ‘two’ free passes that the HEDIR will distribute to deserving professionals (including students).
+For example, if you are charging $25.00 for an event, the organization will be asked to distribute two free passes (equal to $50).